mefercs/DSAL/chapter11/Search_Trees.md

     Hooks are included in the *delete* and *setitem* functions, and also there is an special form for *getitem*, in a **splay tree** , to restructure the tree with the more frequent items to be closer to the root.
-  - Nonpublic methods for rotating an restructuring: /
+  - Nonpublic methods for rotating an restructuring: \
+  - Factory for creating tree nodes: \

+- **AVL trees** (481):
+  Is a binary tree with a rule that mantain logarithmic height worst-case (*height balance property*).
+  > height balance property: For every position p of T; the heigt of its children differ
+    by at most 1.